Anatole Jakovsky

 In the process of exploring various avenues of interest, Jakovsky met the naïve painter Jean Fous.
 There, in 1942, while helping him unpack books and various objects, he discovered canvases in a portfolio case of a Rousseau Customs officer which caught his interest.
 From that moment on, Anatole Jakovsky officially devoted himself to defend, promote and collect naïve painting.

 In 1949, he made his first appearance with the Editions J Damase in Paris, his first significant work on this artistic expression: "Naive painting".
 He did not cease writing forewords, monographs, and critical pieces as well as organizing international exhibitions of Naïve art, gathering little by little probably the most significant collection of naïve paintings, which he eventually donated with all his files to the town of Nice in 1978.

 Four years later, the Museum of the Castle of Sainte-Hélène bearing her name, preserved 600 canvases and drawings, sculptures, paintings under glass recalling the complete history of the Naïve art from the 17th century to the present time.
 Jakovsky's files have been integrated into the museum archives which holds exceptional documents legitimating the existence of this art among the first steps of all autonomous creations of the 20th century.

 Parallel with his interest in naïve painting, Anatole Jakovsky developed an interest in Gaston Chaissac of whom he wrote the first biography; Alphonse Allais, whom he discovered; the history of tobacco, the collections of pipes which it compared with Marcel Duchamp; old robots; old postcards; the history of the Eiffel Tower; the Palate of the Factor Horse and the Rocks of Rotheneuf; art populaire...

-Atole Jakovsky was a man in constant quest of discovery.
-He knew how to anticipate the taste of his contemporaries.
-He foresaw man on the moon and predicted World War II war as early as 1935.
+Anatole maintained a special correspondence with the artist Jean-Joseph Sanfourche, a figure of art brut and art singulier.

-His eclecticism, his perspicacity, his pugnacity and stubbornness allowed us all to discover a whole new art culture.
+Atole Jakovsky foresaw man on the moon and predicted World War II war as early as 1935.